Reading time:

 Hand holding phone with the lullogram sleep data

 If you are neurodivergent and you have always been bad at sleep, it is not a character flaw and it is not laziness.
-ADHD and autistic people have much higher rates of insomnia and disrupted sleep than the general population, and there are real reasons behind it.
-Understanding the why takes some of the guilt out of it, and it points at a few things that actually help.
+ADHD and autistic people have much higher rates of insomnia and disrupted sleep than the general population — studies put the figure at 43–80% of adults with ADHD, compared with around 6–15% in the wider population, and over 80% of autistic people experience significant sleep problems.

 One note before we start.
 This is general wellbeing writing, not medical advice.
 Ongoing sleep problems are worth raising with a doctor, especially if they are wearing down your days.